 Through Justinian’s Imperial Restoration in a.d.
 554, the Catholic Church revived the empire!
 That church then guided all the resurrections of that empire that followed.

 This was one of the most crucial phases of world history!
 Satan’s seat of government and religion was thoroughly and completely established.
-(You can read more about this period in secular history in our free book The Holy Roman Empire.)
+(You can read more about this period in secular history in our free book The Holy Roman Empire in Prophecy.)

 Notice what God says about it: “And they worshipped the dragon which gave power unto the beast …” (verse 4).
 The beast has power and destroys—but that power comes from a dragon that is being worshiped!
 There is a great false church behind it!
 That church guides this power.
 It dominates the Holy Roman Empire.
 Verse 5 says it has “a mouth speaking great things and blasphemies.”
 Where do you see that?
 Only one church is led by a “vicar of Christ”—a man in place of Christ, who issues “infallible” pronouncements.